radityadd/webpack-static-boilerplate/README.md

 ### CDN (Amazon S3)
 Set `upload: true` will activate automatic assets uploading to s3 when build process is running.
 You can set bucket, directory, and your public S3 URL in `options`.
+Outputted HTML will replace local assets url with CDN url.
 ```
 {
   cdn: {
-    upload: true,
+    upload: false,
     options: {
       bucket: 'tokopedia-upload',
       directory: 'assets-tokopoints/prod/static',